 MISSION TO METRICS

-- Preparing for a master’s degree in mechanical- or marine engineering, or equivalent with strong numerical fluid mechanics skills
+- Preparing a master’s degree in mechanical, marine, or aerospace engineering or equivalent with strong fluid mechanics focus.

-- Knowledge of Parallel Computing and Python is a plus
+- Knowledge of Parallel Computing is a plus

 - Able to perform well in a fast-paced and highly challenging environment

 - Meticulous, detail oriented, structured

 - Excellent communication skills

 - Intrinsic motivation to work on our ambitious and meaningful mission

 This assignment is supposed to start early March at the latest and you will work for 6 to 9 months with our team, based in Rotterdam, the Netherlands.